sfrdmn/grunt-passfail/README.md

 #### options.force
 Type: `Boolean`
-Default value: `true`
+Default value: `false`

 Alias for the `--force` option on the command line.
-Defaults to true.
+Defaults to false.
 This plugin won't work without force, since it will presumably be the last task run and will never be run if a previous task fails without --force set.

+This is just a convenience so you don't have to supply `--force` all the time, but beware!
+It'll force `--force` on all your tasks! force force :O

 #### options.fail
 Type: `Function`